 On this and other points author Lepore is perceptive.
 The Simulmatics principals thought the mathematics of the targeting of messages derived from the same mainframe-based modeling means used to target missiles, she writes.
 She does not miss opportunities to highlight the researchers’ missteps and hubris along the way.

 It is not easy to measure the life work of de Sola Pool, but this is more than a start.
 At one point Lepore turns to famed whistle-blower and one-time Rand data analyst Daniel Ellsberg for a verdict on de Sola Pool, and Ellsberg is not shy:

 “He was a very charming guy.
 Still I thought of him as the most corrupt social scientist I had ever met, without question.”

 Lepore’s “If Then” includes a heaping helping of humanist viewpoint.
 She is highly aware of the mystical aura to which some technologists aspire.
 It’s a short plank’s walk to conceit, she suggests, as in her writing here on the then then incredibly influential Ford Foundation:

 “…Ford asked social scientists to make prediction the entire object of their research, to claim knowledge – empirical, probabilistic, mathematical knowledge – of what would happen next.
 This however was no less mystical than the ancient art of prophecy.”

 I found “If Then” informative and, in the light of the zest for AI so common today, especially compelling.
 I hope your interest is piqued sufficiently, and that you will click on the YouTube video below, and check out the book too.
-My Recommendation Engine recommends it! – Jack Vaughan
+The Progressive Gauge Recommendation Engine recommends it! – Jack Vaughan